Joel Mossberg

-Joel Mossberg (January 30, 1870 – October 15, 1943) was a Swedish-American singer, educator and choir director, who was active between the years 1900 and 1940.
+Joel Mossberg (January 30, 1870 – October 15, 1943) was a Swedish-American singer, educator and choir director, who was active between 1900 and 1940.

 Biography

-A noted singer and vocal teacher, Joel Mossberg was born in Kumla, Sweden.
-After completing his elementary education he worked as a stone carver in Visby before emigrating in 1892.
+Joel Mossberg was born in Kumla, Sweden.
+After completing his elementary education, he worked as a stone carver in Visby before emigrating in 1892.

-In Chicago Mossberg continued working at his trade, devoting his spare time to musical studies.
-His fine voice and masterful technique soon made him famous as a baritone of rare ability and secured for him the position of soloist at the North Shore Jewish Synagogue and the Sixth Presbyterian Church.
+In Chicago, Mossberg continued working at his trade, devoting his spare time to musical studies.
+His fine voice and masterful technique soon made him famous as a baritone of rare ability and secured him the position of soloist at the North Shore Jewish Synagogue and the Sixth Presbyterian Church.

 Much in demand for his concert work, he sang in over twenty states throughout the country.
 He was a choral director and teacher at the Mendelssohn Conservatory of Music in Chicago as well as head of the American Union of Swedish Singers.
 A member of several fraternities, he held honorary membership in the Orpheus Singing Club and Björgvin Singing Society.